4dz/urlshortener/README.md

 TODO:

+ * GUI
- * play with Berkely DB for scalability
+ * play with ?jboss cache? for scalability (not keen on Berkeley DB license)
  * anti-spam/anti-phishing?
  * track statistics?
- * GUI

 References
 ==========